lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session03_see.md

 ### When you click the "Get Team Data Table for Sim UI" button, it produces a table of descriptive team data.
 - Data are means, medians and percentages of key variables likely to influence the team's priorities for learning from *Modeling to Learn*
 - There are team data produced for each module of *Modeling to Learn*
   - Care Coordination (CC)
   - Medication Management (MM)
   - Psychotherapy (PSY)
   - Aggregate team services (AGG)
   - Measurement-based stepped care for suicide prevention (SP)

-### 1. Select a service for review
+### 1. Select a module for review
 - Find a variable that is important to you team.
 How is it estimated in this table?
 What are it's units?
 - Where can you find even more detailed information about your team data?
-- Check out columns C and D. What is the difference between these two columns?
+- Check out the last two columns.
+What is the difference between these two columns?

-### 2. Select a second service for review
+### 2. Select a second module for review
-- Check out columns C and D. What is the difference between these two columns?
+- Check out the last two columns.
 - Find a variable that is important to you team.
 How is it estimated in this table?
 What are it's units?
 - Where can you find even more detailed information about your team data?